urbandroid-team/sleep-captcha-support/README.md

 ```

 ## Recommendation
-* Don't forget to define your activity exported="true" as singleTop otherwise a captcha
+* Don't forget to define your activity with exported="true" and as singleTop otherwise the captcha
   will not be accessible and/or duplicated.
-* CaptchaSupport object must be created in activity onCreate method
+* CaptchaSupport object must be created in Activity.onCreate or onPostCreate method and also onNewIntent
-* override activity onUserInteraction method to call CaptchaSupport.alive() method
+* override Activity.onUserInteraction() method to call CaptchaSupport.alive() method
-* override activity onBackPressed method to call CaptchaSupport.unsolved()
+* override Activity.onBackPressed() method to call CaptchaSupport.unsolved()

 ## Read more and get started